 As an alternative classical ensemble, the couple views their artistic role as being much more than “interpreters” of a venerable long standing repertory, but are deeply invested in curating and creating music which enhances, diversifies, and re-invigorates the modern concert experience.
 To that end Hirono, also a composer, writes original compositions for the ensemble and they work together to create new arrangements of music from a variety of eras and genres.
 One of the ensemble’s most recent projects included the release of an album of original arrangements of tangos by Astor Piazzolla, which eventually led to concert tours in Italy, Japan, the Midwest, and the Southeastern United States.
 Hirono is currently engaged composing a series of works, titled Reimagining Bach, taking movements from Johann Sebastian Bach’s solo music and “recomposing” them through the application of modern idioms and popular alternative styles.
 In 2020, they are hosting a Call for Scores, sponsored by the Iowa Composer’s Forum which will culminate in performances across Eastern Iowa and result in the premiering of a number of new works for violin and cello duo.

-In addition to performing and composing, the pair are active educators who have presented showcases and clinics at numerous institutions across the United States including: Ave Maria University, Luther College, St. Ambrose University, the University of Iowa, and Virginia Commonwealth University.
+In addition to performing and composing, the pair are active educators who have presented showcases and clinics at numerous institutions across the United States including: Ave Maria University, Luther College, the University of Iowa, and Virginia Commonwealth University.
 They served as string faculty at the Dorian Summer Music Camp and maintain active private studios for string instruction.
-In an effort to encourage the wider dissemination and performance of music written for string duo, they founded Duo-B Press through which they offer their original arrangements and compositions which are available on their website (www.duo-b.com).
+In an effort to encourage the wider dissemination and performance of music written for string duo, they founded Duo-B Press through which they offer their original arrangements and compositions, as well as revitalized older works which are not easily available.